-A series of public town meetings were conducted throughout January thru March 2016 across the District.
-The RCSD School Board approved the Strategic Plan on March 24, 2016, and the Financial Plan on April 28, 2016, culminating the State Comptroller approval on June 8, 2016.
+A series of public town meetings were conducted from January through March 2016 across the City.
+The RCSD Board of Education approved the Phase II Strategic Plan on March 24, 2016, and the Financial Plan on April 28, 2016.
+The State Comptroller approved the Financial Plan on June 8, 2016.